2023 Florida Atlantic Owls baseball team

-The 2023 Florida Atlantic Owls baseball team represents Florida Atlantic University in the sport of baseball for the 2023 college baseball season.
-The Owls compete in Division I of the National Collegiate Athletic Association (NCAA) and in Conference USA.
-They play their home games at FAU Baseball Stadium, on the university's Boca Raton campus.
-The team is coached by John McCormack, who is in his fifteenth season at Florida Atlantic.
+The 2023 Florida Atlantic Owls baseball team represented Florida Atlantic University in the sport of baseball for the 2023 college baseball season.
+The Owls competed in Division I of the National Collegiate Athletic Association (NCAA) and in Conference USA.
+They played their home games at FAU Baseball Stadium, on the university's Boca Raton campus.
+The team was coached by John McCormack, who was in his fifteenth season at Florida Atlantic.

 On October 21, 2021, Florida Atlantic accepted the invitation to join the American Athletic Conference (AAC) and will become a full member on July 1, 2023.
-The 2023 season is the program's last as a member of C-USA.
+The 2023 season was the program's last as a member of C-USA.

 Previous season

 The 2022 Owls finished 35-23 overall, and 19-11 in the conference.
 They lost to Southern Miss during the 2022 Conference USA baseball tournament.

 Preseason

 C-USA media poll

 The Conference USA preseason poll was released on February 2, 2023, with the Owls predicted to finish in third place.